Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 ### Changelog

+* v.2.0.9 - Dec 13th - Added Bitcoin SV support in test mode (see `Bitcoin SV support below` below); updated aggregation abilities (see `Data aggregation support` below)
-* v.2.0.8 - Nov 26th - Add the ability to retrieve raw transaction data in hex, see [Retrieving raw transactions](#retrieving-raw-transactions)
+* v.2.0.8 - Nov 26th - Added the ability to retrieve raw transaction data in hex, see [Retrieving raw transactions](#retrieving-raw-transactions)
 * v.2.0.7 - Nov 22th - Now it's possible to broadcast transactions using our API, see [Broadcasting transactions](#broadcasting-transactions)
 * v.2.0.6 - Oct 8th - Added data aggregation of blockchain data in beta mode, see `Data aggregation support` below
 * v.2.0.5 - Oct 8th - Fixed bug where `balance` and `received` for bitcoin[-cash]|litecoin addresses in the `{chain}/dashboards/address/{address}` call were calculated wrong if there were specific unconfirmed transactions